tms-martins/KunstuniLinz-DeepSpace-Unity/README.md

 Back to the *Deep Space Cursor Manager*, assign the cursor prefab you just created to "Cursor Prefab".
 When a TUIO cursor is added, the manager will create a Game Object in the scene based on this prefab; and when the TUIO cursor's position is updated, the manager will update the object's position in the scene.
 You could already press play and give it a try - hopefully you can see that cursors are being created, moved and removed when you use the TUIO simulator.

 In the Deep Space Cursor Manager, choose a range for X and Y positions.
-In principle this should be a positive number.
 The manager script will set the X and Y position of cursors relative to the parent - in this case the "Wall Cursors" object.
 The manager script won't change the object's relative Z position.

-The position range is meant to represent the total distance in scene/world units within which the object should move.
-For a TUIO position of (0.5, 0.5), i.e. the center, the cursor Game Object will have a relative X and Y of (0, 0), aligning with the parent.
-For TUIO positions on either end (0.0 or 1.0) the cursor Game Object will have a relative X or Y with half the range.
-E.g. for a range of 10 units, the TUIO position values 0.0, 0.5 and 1.0 map to local position values of -5, 0, and 5 respectively.

 Your cursors will always move in an XY plane **relative to their parent transform**.
 So if you wanted to make floor cursors, or cursors that move in the XZ (horizontal) plane, you could simply rotate the parent transform 90 degrees in the X axis.
 The parent transform can be assigned in the *Deep Space Cursor Manager* as you wish, and does not have to be the same Game Object that the *Deep Space Cursor Manager* script is on.
 Ideally, make sure that neither the cursors' parent or its progenitors/ancestors are scaled.
 You can have multiple *Deep Space Cursor Managers* if you need, each with different position ranges, cursor parents and cursor prefabs.
 For instance, if you wanted to have cursors on the wall and floor, you will likely have two *Deep Space Cursor Managers*.
 If your floor area is not a 3D scene but rather a UI canvas, you will have a different prefab for the floor cursors, typically using a UI image.
 Check the example scenes to see how the managers, parent transforms and prefabs are set up in each case.

+## Configuration File

+If you wish to load a configuration file when a scene starts, add a Deep Space Settings Loader to the top of the Hierarchy.
+This is already the case in the Starter scenes.
+Make sure you assign all the component fields properly, check the Starter scenes for reference.

+At runtime, the settings are held by a Deep Space Settings asset (scriptable object).
+You can create one in the the Project tab with Create > Deep Space > Deep Space Settings.
+While working in the Editor, the Settings Loader will not load settings from a file, but rather use whatever is in the Settings object that you assigned to it.
+When running a built application, it will look for the file "[Application name]_Data\Settings\DeepSpaceSettings.txt" relative to the location of the executable.

+Basic settings for a built app running on the DeepSpace can be kept in a JSON-formatted configuration file named "DeepSpaceSettings.txt".
+A sample is provided in the project, and also below.
+Fields and values should be mostly self-explanatory.

+    {
+      "showDebugUi": 1,
+      "wallCameraDisplayIndex": 0,
+      "floorCameraDisplayIndex": 1,
+      "tuioPort": 3333
+    }